CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 [3] S. Malden et al., "Patient and Carer-Related Facilitators and Barriers to the Adoption of Assistive Technologies for the Care of Older Adults: Systematic Review," JMIR Aging, vol. 8, p. e73917, Nov.
 2025.

 [4] E. Rocon et al., "Design and Validation of a Rehabilitation Robotic Exoskeleton for Tremor Assessment and Suppression," IEEE Trans.
 Neural Syst.
 Rehabil.
 Eng., vol. 15, no. 3, pp. 367-378, Sep.
 2007.

+[5] D. I. Feldman et al., "A Nationwide Telehealth Heart Failure Program: Can Remote Patient Monitoring and Guideline Directed Treatment Protocols Help Bridge the Gaps in Heart Failure Management?," Journal of Cardiac Failure, vol. 29, no. 3, Mar.
+2023.

+[6] C. G. Canning et al., "Virtual reality in research and rehabilitation of gait and balance in Parkinson disease," Nature Reviews Neurology, vol. 16, no. 8, pp. 409-425, Aug.
+2020.

+[7] Q. Wu, M. Qiu, X. Liu, W. A. He, T. Yang, and C. Jia, "The Role of Virtual Reality on Parkinson's Disease Management: A Bibliometric and Content Analysis," Sensors, vol. 25, no. 5, art. no. 1432, Feb.
+2025.